-Note: To edit the text elements of a SiteStyle, you must first remove its Read only setting.
-See "Removing the Read Only Setting" on page 277.

-- 1. In Style view, select a SiteStyle from the list of styles. - 2.
-Click the Text tab.
+- Note: To edit the text elements of a SiteStyle, you must first remove its Read only setting.
+See "Removing the Read Only Setting" on page 361. - 1.
+In Style view, select a SiteStyle from the list of styles. - 2.
+Click the Graphic tab.
+The Graphic View is displayed, containing the style's graphic and text elements. - 3.
+Scroll down until the text section is displayed on the screen.

-The text elements appear.

-3. Click a text element to select it.
+4. Click a text element to select it.